May 12, 2021

-The EU General Data Protection Regulation (GDPR) came into force on May 25th, 2018.
+The EU General Data Protection Regulation (GDPR) came into force three years ago, but a surprising number of online services are still not fully compliant.
+The UK’s Children’s Code comes into force in just under four months (September 2, 2021).
 What does this mean for businesses globally?
-Data controllers and processors globally will need to adhere to the regulation if collecting, using and storing personal data of EU citizens.
+Data controllers and processors need to adhere to the regulation if collecting and storing personal data of EU and UK citizens including children.
 The regulation provides the same rights for children that all data subjects enjoy but with added protections.
 Violations result in hefty fines.
-Here are the top 5 things to know in regards to children’s privacy:
+The Children’s Code brings further enforceable requirements for industry.
+Here are 6 tips to support your business to get in shape:

 1. Know what personal data you process.

 Do you know what you collect, where it comes from, and who you share it with?

-Notice must be provided for each purpose that the personal data is being processed.
+Users must be informed about the personal data collected and how it will be used before its collected.
+Transparent notice is key to obtaining valid consent if you rely on consent.
+When your users are children, it is a requirement to provide age-appropriate information.
+Notice must be provided for each purpose that personal data is processed.
 It is not valid to seek blanket consent from a data subject by asking them for example to agree to “all our processing needs.”

-2. Understand your data subject’s rights in regards to their personal data.
+2. Understand your data subject’s rights in regard to their personal data.

 How well do you know the rights of your data subjects?

 Data subjects have rights over their personal data.
 Children have enhanced protection and rights.
 It is key to understand these rights and ensure you have process in place to meet them.
+In particular a child has the right to be forgotten, do you have a process in place to manage this?

 3. Verify role or age of minors.